Graphic Design, Production Art,

 Of course, the in-house environment has a related production landscape, esp. copyright relinquishment and proprietary info liabilities.
-Then, there are the dribs & drabs of opening design gambits intended to give the client a choice in direction.
-Many "thoughts" are interesting, but are relatively raw, because they aren't "fleshed-out" with paying interest.
+Then, there are the dribs & drabs of opening design gambits intended to give the client a choice in direction > many thoughts are interesting, but remain relatively raw, because they aren't fleshed-out with paying interest.
 Not the best portfolio fodder . . .

 Ah-h-h, doesn't everyone's personal history have a bit of "what was THAT all about"?
 Let's try to assimilate the Past . . .

 page layout & design,